sys-bio/tellurium/docs/antimony.rst

 At this point, Antimony will make several assumptions about your model.
 It will assume (and require) that all symbols that appear in the reaction itself are species.
-Any symbol that appears elsewhere that is not used or defined as a species is 'undefined'; 'undefined' symbols may later be declared or used as species or as 'formulas', Antimony's term for constants and packaged equations like SBML's assignment rules.
+Any symbol that appears elsewhere that is not used or defined as a species is ‘undefined’; ‘undefined’ symbols may later be declared or used as species or as ‘formulas’, Antimony’s term for constants and packaged equations like SBML’s assignment rules.
 In the above example, k1 and k2 are (thus far) undefined symbols, which may be assigned straightforwardly: